J.D. Davis Player Props: Giants vs. Diamondbacks

-The San Francisco Giants and J.D.
-Davis, who went 2-for-5 with a double and an RBI last time out, take on Merrill Kelly and the Arizona Diamondbacks at Oracle Park, Saturday at 4:05 PM ET.
+J.D.
+Davis, with a slugging percentage of .364 in his past 10 games -- including one home run -- will be in action for the San Francisco Giants against the Arizona Diamondbacks, with Ryne Nelson on the mound, June 25 at 4:05 PM ET.

-He racked up two hits (going 2-for-5 with a double and an RBI) in his most recent game against the Diamondbacks.
+He had a hitless showing in his last game (0-for-4) against the Diamondbacks.

 J.D.
 Davis Game Info & Props vs. the Diamondbacks